What is a meningioma?

 Active monitoring

-Active monitoring means regularly checking the tumour to find out if it is growing.
-Most meningiomas are very slow growing.
+Active monitoring means regularly checking the tumour to find out whether it is growing.
+Most meningiomas are very slow-growing.

-Instead of starting treatment, you may see your specialist doctor regularly to have scans to check for changes in the size of the tumour.
+Instead of starting treatment, you may meet your specialist doctor regularly and have scans to check for changes in the size of the tumour.
 They will also monitor your symptoms carefully.
-This can help your doctor know if and when to recommend treatment.
+This can help your doctor know when to recommend treatment.

-Talk to your specialist doctor if you are worried about any symptoms.
+Talk to your specialist doctor or specialist nurse if you are worried about any symptoms.
 They will explain the benefits and risks of active monitoring.

 Surgery